Roh Moo-hyun

 Roh's pre-presidential political career was focused on human rights advocacy for student activists in South Korea.
 His electoral career later expanded to a focus on overcoming regionalism in South Korean politics, culminating in his election to the presidency.
 He achieved a large following among younger internet users, which aided his success in the presidential election.
 Roh's election was notable for the arrival in power of a new generation of Korean politicians, the so-called 386 Generation (people in their thirties, when the term was coined, who had attended university in the 1980s and who were born in the 1960s).
 This generation had been veterans of student protests against authoritarian rule and advocated a conciliatory approach towards North Korea, even at the expense of good relations with the United States.
 Roh himself was the first South Korean president to be born after the end of Japanese rule in Korea.

 South Korea received the highest marks on the Reporters Without Borders Press Freedom Index under his administration.
 The value of the South Korean won against the US dollar was the strongest during his administration since 1997.
 Due to the strong currency, for the first time in history, South Korea became the world's 10th largest economy and exceeded the $20,000 milestone in nominal GDP per capita during his administration.

-Despite high expectations at the beginning of his presidency, Roh encountered strong opposition from both the opposition conservative Grand National Party and media, and he was frequently accused of incompetence.
+However, despite high expectations at the beginning of his presidency, Roh encountered strong opposition from both the opposition conservative Grand National Party and media, and he was frequently accused of incompetence.
 As a result, many of Roh's policies, such as a plan to move the capital of South Korea and a plan to form a coalition with the opposition, made little progress.
 Because of his poor performance in economy and diplomacy, Roh was not a popular president, having the worst approval rating on average ever recorded in South Korean political history.
 His economic policy was often criticized for persisting with certain obsolete economic views and failing certain livelihood issues.